 Before you can run the workflow pairing cmdlet, you must install the Workflow Manager Client on each of the servers in the SharePoint farm.
 This section provides a walkthrough of the installation of the Workflow Manager Client in the SharePoint 2019 farm environment.
 In this scenario, we have one server.

 - Download and install the Workflow Manager Client here: https://go.microsoft.com/fwlink/p/?LinkID=268376

 Once the installation has completed, open the SharePoint Management Shell as an administrator.
 This is accomplished by right-clicking the SharePoint Management Shell command and choosing Run as administrator.

-Run the Register-SPWorkflowService cmdlet that shown below.
+Run the Register-SPWorkflowService cmdlet shown below.

 Open a SharePoint site, in this case, it is http://sp2019-sp/sites/dev in SharePoint Designer.

-Select Workflows link on the navigation then click on Site Workflows, you should see the SharePoint 2013 Workflow displays as shown in the following screenshot.
+Select the Workflows link on the navigation then click on Site Workflows, you should see the SharePoint 2013 Workflow displays as shown in the following screenshot.